The legal framework for not-for-profit, non-governmental organizations ("NGOs") in South Africa consists of four primary tiers.

 It includes certain internal governance provisions in its founding document [NPO Act §12(2)].

-An organisation seeking registered NPO status under the NPO Act must apply to the Directorate for Non-profit Organisations, which falls under the auspices of the Department of Social Development.
-If the organisation qualifies, the Directorate issues a certificate and registration number.
-To retain this status, the organisation must submit narrative and financial reports to the Directorate annually.
+An organization seeking registered NPO status under the NPO Act must apply to the Directorate for Nonprofit Organizations.
+If the organization qualifies, the Directorate issues a certificate and registration number.
+To retain this status, the organization must submit narrative and financial reports to the Directorate annually.

-To qualify as a Public Benefit Organisation (PBO), an organisation must comply with all of the following requirements of Section 30 of the Income Tax Act:
+To qualify as a Public Benefit Organization (PBO), an organization must comply with all of the following requirements of Section 30 of the Income Tax Act:

 It must be a non-profit company formed and incorporated under the Companies Act, a trust established in the Republic and registered with the Master of the High Court whose founding document is a trust deed, a voluntary association, or "any agency or branch within the Republic of any company, association, or trust incorporated, formed, or established in terms of the laws of any country other than the Republic that is exempt from tax on income in that other country." [definition of PBO under ITA § 30(1)]